-The pancreas is an abdominal organ located behind the stomach.
-This small but important organ provides two critical functions for your body:
+The pancreas is an abdominal organ located behind your stomach and provides two critical functions for your body:

 - It makes and releases digestive enzymes to break down food in your digestive tract